Trump victory shocks global firms reliant on open trade

-HONG KONG/SHANGHAI Donald Trump's victory in the U.S. election sent shockwaves through industries that rely on open trade, from airlines to cars and IT outsourcing, even though many executives remain unsure what his protectionist rhetoric will mean in practice.
+HONG KONG/SHANGHAI (Reuters) - Donald Trump's victory in the U.S. election sent shockwaves through industries that rely on open trade, from airlines to cars and IT outsourcing, although shares of some companies rebounded in afternoon trading.

 Throughout his presidential campaign, Trump has vowed to revive the U.S. economy by slashing taxes, preventing companies from making products overseas, renegotiating trade accords and imposing tariffs on imports from countries like China.

-"People are in shock.
-It seems commentators misread the mood of the country," said veteran U.S. aerospace consultant Jerrold Lundquist, managing director of The Lundquist Group.
+"This is part of a much broader problem that we've seen in the world, in which countries are turning inwards and reacting against globalization and open borders," said aerospace analyst Richard Aboulafia, vice president of Virginia-based Teal Group.

-In Asia, shares in airlines with significant exposure to global trade, such as cargo giant Korean Airlines, fell as much as 5 percent as Trump closed in on the White House.
-Air China's Hong Kong-listed shares tumbled to their lowest level since June, and automakers like Toyota, for whom the United States is a top market, fell 6.5 percent.
+In Asia, shares in airlines with significant exposure to global trade, such as cargo giant Korean Airlines (003490.KS), fell as much as 5 percent as Trump closed in on the White House.
+Air China's (0753.HK) Hong Kong-listed shares tumbled to their lowest level since June, and automakers like Toyota (7203.T), for whom the United States is a top market, fell 6.5 percent.

-"This is part of a much broader problem that we've seen in the world, in which countries are turning inwards and reacting against globalisation and open borders," said aerospace analyst Richard Aboulafia, vice president of Virginia-based Teal Group.
+Many executives remain unsure what Trump's protectionist rhetoric will mean in practice.

 Investors at a major Airline Economics finance gathering in Hong Kong last week expressed alarm at a surge in unconventional politics from Britain to Washington and the Philippines - a trend that many expect will leave its mark regardless of how it translates into real policies.